 Lauderdale real estate is some of the most expensive in Mississippi, although Lauderdale house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Lauderdale is generally considered to be a blue-collar town.
-36.92% of the Lauderdale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lauderdale, you'll notice that it is more blue-collar than most other communities in America.
+36.92% of Lauderdale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lauderdale is a town of service providers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Lauderdale who work in maintenance occupations (32.31%), management occupations (9.23%), and sales jobs (8.46%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lauderdale is worth considering.